 EET 1084C.
 Introduction to Electronics.
 This course provides the foundation for electronic circuits and measurements.
 Students will study principles of electricity, magnetism, and basic laws of electronics.
 Course topics will include fundamentals of DC circuits, AC circuits, semiconductors, and digital circuits.
 The course will integrate the conceptual measurements with the various electronic measuring instruments and their usage in weekly laboratory exercises.
-This course is one of six courses required for national MSSC-CPT certification.
+This course is one of four courses that comprise the Pneumatics, Hydraulics and Motors for Industry college credit certificate.
 3 semester credit hours.
 (5 contact hours).
 [A]